Jarno458/SatisfactoryArchipelagoMod/MODPAGE.md

 1. Download the Archipelago Client installer from the [Archipelago GitHub Releases](https://github.com/ArchipelagoMW/Archipelago/releases/latest)
 2. Run the installer
 3. Open the Archipelago Launcher
-4. Download the latest released apworld file from [here](https://github.com/Jarno458/SatisfactoryArchipelagoMod/releases)
+4. Download the latest apworld file from [the GitHub releases page](https://github.com/Jarno458/SatisfactoryArchipelagoMod/releases)
 5. Press the "Browse Files" button
 6. Place the downloaded apworld file into the `/lib/worlds` folder that the button took you to
 7. Close and reopen the Archipelago Launcher